Guardians will spawn in a line leading towards the first raid boss - Vale Guardian.

 The three coloured Guardians that you fought earlier will now spawn at their corresponding pylons.
 Your team must now split into two groups:

 As we explained earlier, the arena is split into three sections.
-The segment in which you are standing when the Guardians spawn will dictate which coloured attunement you recieve.
+The section in which you are standing when the Guardians spawn will dictate which coloured attunement you receive.